1936 Summer Olympics: Games

-Opening ceremony
+Opening Ceremony

 The opening ceremony was held at the Berlin Olympic Stadium on 1 August 1936.
 A flyover by the German airship Hindenburg flying the Olympic flag behind it was featured early in the opening ceremonies.
 After the arrival of Hitler and his entourage, the parade of nations proceeded, each nation with its own unique costume.
 As the birthplace of the Olympics, Greece entered the stadium first.
 The host nation, Germany, entered last.
 Some nations' athletes purposefully gave the Nazi salute as they passed Hitler.
 Others gave the Olympic salute (a similar one, given with the same arm), or a different gesture entirely, such as hats-over-hearts, as the United States, India, and China did.
 All nations lowered their flags as they passed the Führer, save the United States, the United Kingdom, Switzerland and the Commonwealth of the Philippines.
-(The United States doing this was explained later as an army regulation.)
+(The United States doing this was explained later as an army regulation, and the country traditionally avoids dipping its flag at the Olympics.)
 Writer Thomas Wolfe, who was there, described the opening as an "almost religious event, the crowd screaming, swaying in unison and begging for Hitler.
 There was something scary about it; his cult of personality."

 After a speech by the president of the German Olympic Committee, the games were officially declared open by Adolf Hitler who quoted (in German): "I proclaim open the Olympic Games of Berlin, celebrating the Eleventh Olympiad of the modern era."
+This sentence was written by IOC President Baillet-Latour as part of a compromise the IOC struck to prevent Hitler from turning the speech into a propaganda event, and he was to follow it strictly, to which Hitler reportedly joked "Count, I'll take the trouble to learn it by heart".
 Hitler opened the games from his own box, on top of others.
 Writer David Wallechinsky has commented on the event, saying, "This was his event, he wanted to be glorified."

 Although the Olympic flame was first introduced in the 1928 Summer Olympics in Amsterdam, this was the first instance of the torch relay.
-The Nazis invented the concept of the torch run from ancient Olympia to the host city.
+The Germans invented the concept of the torch run from ancient Olympia to the host city.
 Thus as swimmer Iris Cummings later related, "once the athletes were all in place, the torch bearer ran in through the tunnel to go around the stadium".
 A young man chosen for this task ran up the steps all the way up to the top of the stadium there to light a cauldron which would start this eternal flame that would burn through the duration of the games.

-But in spite of all the pomp and ceremony, and the glorification of Hitler, all did not go according to plan, and there was a rather humorous aspect in the opening ceremony.
+But despite all the pomp and ceremony, and the glorification of Hitler, all did not go according to plan, and there was a rather humorous aspect in the opening ceremony.
 U.S. distance runner Louis Zamperini, one of the athletes present, related it on camera: